valudio/native-clipboard/README.md

 # Native clipboard node module (Macos and Windows)

-Native node addon with intention to manage the clipboard.
+Native node addon that allows you to manage the clipboard.
 Mainly to be used with [Electron](https://github.com/electron/electron).

 ## Installation